forrestjacobs/systemctl-bot/README.md

 ## Setup

- 0. Make sure that the services you want to control are already system systemd units that are enabled on your Linux server.
+ 0. Make sure that the services you want to control are already systemd units that are enabled on your Linux server.
 Right now, this bot only works with system units (as opposed to [user units](https://wiki.archlinux.org/title/Systemd/User).)

  1. [Create an application on the Discord Developer Portal](https://discord.com/developers/applications).
 (Feel free to use [the included logo](./logo.png).)
 After you've created it, jot down the _Application ID_.